-Welcome to ‘Acupressure points on insoles.
-Another choice for foot pain‘ and July’s Footlocker article.
+Welcome to ‘Acupressure points on insoles‘ and July’s Footlocker article.

 Science and enquiry arise through accident

 I had foot surgery in 2016 and even wrote a book last year on the subject.
-My surgery went well for the Morton’s Neuroma but well into my second year of recovery sensations and discomfort returned.
-I longed for holiday time where shoes were used but a tiny percentage of the day, bare foot and Crocs being the norm.
-For some unknown reason those blue shoes in the cupboard came out and strangely felt comfortable now.
+My surgery went well for the Morton’s Neuroma but well into my second year of recovery those sensations and discomfort returned.
+I longed for holiday time where shoes were used where bare foot and Crocs being the norm.
+For some unknown reason those blue shoes in my cupboard came out and felt comfortable now.
 In fact the site where my nerve was uncomfortable became less so as was my awareness from the raised plastic projections.
 My foot discomfort eased so much that remedial care went on hold.
 I then recalled my Crocs used on holiday.
-They too have ridges and are curiously comfortable and had helped the year before.
+They too have ridges and had helped the year before.

-I wore the blue shoes during a busy working week and then travelled to my holiday destination, a day’s effort to reach the location with walking along metres of airport corridors after changing planes half way, all part of the painful process of travelling in June.
+I wore the blue shoes during a busy working week and then travelled to my holiday destination, a day’s effort to reach the location with walking along metres of airport corridors after changing planes halfway.
 So what’s the secret?
 I checked the internet and my usual research sites but nothing came up, except knee pain relief.
-How does this work?
+So how does this work?

 The Gate theory for pain